Fixer Uppers in San Diego

 Frequently Asked Questions

-Which San Diego neighborhoods offer the best fixer upper values? +
+Which San Diego neighborhoods are best for fixer upper investments? +

-Do I need special financing for fixer upper properties? +
+Do I need special financing for fixer upper homes in San Diego? +

-What permits and inspections are required for San Diego renovations? +
+What permits are required for renovations in San Diego County? +

 Nearby Cities